rks101/jee/README.md

 **2024** JoSAA conducts counseling in 5 rounds.
 After departing from a pen-and-paper model, entrance tests have been described as elimination-centric, rather than selection-centric, from a pool of too many applicants.

-**2025** Again, in 2025, JoSAA conducts counseling in 6 rounds.
+**2025** JoSAA completes 10 years of joint counseling for over 120+ institutes acoss the country.
+Again, in 2025, JoSAA conducts counseling in 6 rounds.

 **2026** In 2025, JoSAA to conduct counseling in 5 rounds, with the first round being longer than usual.
+XII eligibility criteria and top-20 percentile

 ----